 Fresh eyes on old instruments

-The key to finding anything new is to keep looking.
+The key to finding anything new is to put in the time to look.

 Ruminate on this